Essex: Roman

-The Roman invasion of AD 43 began with a landing on the south coast, probably in the Richborough area of Kent.
+The Roman invasion in Essex of AD 43 began with a landing on the south coast, probably in the Richborough area of Kent.
 After some initial successes against the Britons, they paused to await reinforcements, and the arrival of the Emperor Claudius.
 The combined army then proceeded to the capital of the Catevellauni-Trinovantes at Colchester, and took it.

 Claudius held a review of his invasion force on Lexden Heath where the army formally proclaimed him Imperator.
 The invasion force that assembled before him included four legions, mounted auxiliaries and an elephant corps – a force of around 30,000 men.
 At Colchester, the kings of 11 British tribes surrendered to Claudius.

 Colchester became a Roman Colonia, with the official name Colonia Claudia Victricensis ('the City of Claudius' Victory').
 It was initially the most important city in Roman Britain and in it they established a temple to the God-Emperor Claudius.
 This was the largest building of its kind in Roman Britain.

 The establishment of the Colonia is thought to have involved extensive appropriation of land from local people, this and other grievances led to the Trinovantes joining their northern neighbours, the Iceni, in the Boudiccan revolt.
 The rebels entered the city, and after a Roman last stand at the temple of Claudius, methodically destroyed it, massacring many thousands.
 A significant Roman force attempting to relieve Colchester was destroyed in pitched battle, known as the Massacre of the Ninth Legion.

 The rebels then proceeded to sack London and St Albans, with Tacitus estimating that 70–80,000 people were killed in the destruction of the three cities.
 Boudicca was defeated in battle, somewhere in the west midlands, and the Romans are likely to have ravaged the lands of the rebel tribes, so Essex will have suffered greatly.

 Despite this, the Trinovantes' identity persisted.
 Roman provinces were divided into civitas for local government purposes – with a civitas for the Trinovantes strongly implied by Ptolemy.
-Christianity is thought to have been flourishing among the Trinovantes in the fourth century, indications include the remains of a probable church at Colchester, the church dates from sometime after 320, shortly after the Constantine the Great granted freedom of worship to Christians in 313.
+Christianity is thought to have been flourishing among the Trinovantes in the fourth century; indications include the remains of a probable church at Colchester.
+The church dates from sometime after 320, shortly after Constantine the Great granted freedom of worship to Christians in 313.
 Other archaeological evidence include a chi-rho symbol etched on a tile at a site in Wickford, and a gold ring inscribed with a chi-rho monogram found at Brentwood.

 The late Roman period, and the period shortly after, was the setting for the King Cole legends based around Colchester.
 One version of the legend concerns St Helena, the mother of Constantine the Great.
 The legend makes her the daughter of Coel, Duke of the Britons (King Cole) and in it she gives birth to Constantine in Colchester.
 This, and related legends, are at variance with biographical details as they are now known, but it is likely that Constantine, and his father, Constantius spent time in Colchester during their years in Britain.
 The presence of St Helena in the country is less certain.